Skip to content

 New Chinese Burger King Wordmark, 2020

-My favourite thing about the Burger King logo is that it’s a burger – no thinking, no doubt.
-That’s a powerful strategy for trust and certainty.
-Stylistically its success comes from the design being compact, complete and wrapped up.
-It’s the same satisfaction that you get with a good burger.
+My favourite thing about the Burger King logo is that it is a burger.
+No explanation, no abstraction, no doubt.
+That is a powerful strategy for trust and certainty.

 Burger King Rebrand Team